Questions and Answers for Community Partners

 Who matches the student with community partner’s needs?
 What kind of student skills can be expected by community partners?
 If there are HR or performance issues, who is responsible?

-From a pool of program students, Penn State will offer the best student match, based on the community partner’s scope of work/project.
+Penn State will offer the best student match, based on the community partner’s scope of work/project.
 Student expertise will be in the areas of landscape architecture, geography, recreation/ parks/ and tourism management, community/environment/development, business and sustainability.
 Minimum technology skills will include full knowledge of Microsoft Office and most social media platforms including Twitter, Facebook and Instagram.
 The Coordinator at the Penn State Center Pittsburgh is responsible for addressing any HR or performance issues.
 Community partners are required to participate in an orientation meeting prior to placement and post placement evaluations.
 The Coordinator will be in regular contact with the partner organization to discuss any issues.
 The Coordinator will meet regularly with the students during placement.

 If placed with a community organization, will the students be paid?

-During the pilot semester in fall 2017, there is no cost to the community partner for the student placement of 15-20 hours or 35-40 hours per week.
+There is no cost to the community partner for the student placement of 15-20 hours or 35-40 hours per week.
 Community partners are encouraged to submit their project proposals and request to be paired with a qualified Penn State student at no cost.
 In subsequent semesters, Penn State may explore options for both paid and unpaid placements, along with sponsored fellowships.

 During community placement, who is responsible for liability?
 Are any restrictions placed on where a student can work or the work content?